gdcc/www.gdcc.io/source/services.md

 *GDCC DataCite Services Fees January-December 2024*

 Due to changes in the fee schedules GDCC is required to pay DataCite, an updated GDCC DOI fee schedule for the upcoming year is required.
-The primary change is the need to charge based on a more granular use of DOI’s as the fee’s from DataCite now include an increase for use of DOI’s .
+The primary change is the need to charge based on a more granular use of DOIs as the fee’s from DataCite now include an increase for use of DOIs .
 Below is the breakdown of the new costs.
 The number of DOIs will be calculated using the previous year’s usage numbers.
-The fees are now also Organizational based.
+The fees are now also organization-based.
 Your organization can have as many repositories as it likes.
 The fees are based on total DOIs used at the organizational level.

 For Example: UNC Chapel Hill currently has three repositories and is anticipated that we will mint over 10,000 DOIs in 2020 so our fees in 2021 would be $4,420.
 In 2020 our fees were $900 per repository plus a $300 excess DOI fee for a total of $3000 so we will see an increase of $1,420 as a university.